A Procedural World Generation Framework for Systematic Evaluation of Continual Learning: Deep Neural Network Training Hyper-parameters

 \begin{itemize} \item \textbf{LwF:} Learning without Forgetting \cite{Li2016} is a functional regularization mechanism that relies on knowledge distillation \cite{Hinton2014}.
 Based on the latter, a trained classifier for an initial task is used as a reference for desired predictions of the task's classes, so called soft-labels, when proceeding to train the classifier on additional classes of subsequent tasks.
 Specifically, before updating the encoder's and classifier's weights to incorporate new classes, their output vector is recorded.
 Even though the new class labels are not yet included, the assumption is that preserving this output to an extent also prevents forgetting of the older classes for data instances where the prediction is actually correct.
 As such, a hyper-parameter $\lambda_{LwF}$ controls the strength with which the additional loss term that imposes this constraint acts on the continual learning. \item \textbf{EWC and SI:} Elastic Weight Consolidation \cite{Kirkpatrick2017} and Synaptic Intelligence \cite{Zenke2017} both employ parameter regularization by associating each learned parameter with an importance measure.
 In EWC this measure is based on the diagonal of the Fisher information matrix for each weight layer.
 For SI it is derived from the extent to which specific parameters have contributed to the total loss decrease.
 Assuming a generally over-parametrized deep neural network, an additional quadratic loss is then imposed in order to prevent changes to the subset of important parameters.
 The strength of the loss that simply minimizes the difference between the previous important parameter state and the next is controlled by a hyper-parameter $\lambda_{EWC}$ and $\lambda_{SI}$ respectively. \item \textbf{GEM:} Gradient Episodic Memory \cite{Lopez-Paz2017} is a hybrid approach of regularization that includes an additional memory buffer to store examples for each learned task.
 Stored samples are used to impose constraints on gradient updates for future task learning.
 During optimization, the gradient obtained from the observed new examples is projected using gradients recovered from each task memory, such that the resulting parameter update of the model shall not increase the loss on any of the memorized examples of a previous task.
-A respective hyper-parameter $\lambda_{GEM}$ (gamma in the original paper) biases the gradients' projection to favor backwards transfer, as stated by the authors. \item \textbf{OCDVAE:} Open set Classifying Denoising Variational Auto-Encoder \cite{Mundt2020a} relies on training a deep generative model to replay data in order to prevent older tasks from being forgotten.
+A respective hyper-parameter $\lambda_{GEM}$ (gamma in the original paper) biases the gradients' projection to favor backwards transfer, as stated by the authors. \item \textbf{Exemplar Replay:} Exemplar replay utilizes an external memory and a pattern storing heuristic to interleave the model's training process for a continual learning mechanism \cite{Rebuffi2017, Nguyen2018, Bachem2015, Prabhu2020}.
+In our implementation we use a naive heuristic where for each trained task a number $\epsilon$ of randomly selected patterns from the experienced data is stored to the external memory.
+During training for any new task, the resulting mini-batches are interleaved with patterns from the external memory, such that they are balanced to be comprised from patterns of each experience. \item \textbf{OCDVAE:} Open set Classifying Denoising Variational Auto-Encoder \cite{Mundt2020a} relies on training a deep generative model to replay data in order to prevent older tasks from being forgotten.
 It uses the VAE's approximation to the data distribution and employs an open set recognition mechanism to sample data distribution inliers for formerly seen tasks and decodes these sampled values into images to rehearse.
 A respective hyper-parameter serves as a constraint on the inlier likelihood that is expected to yield clear and representative exemplars. \end{itemize}